christianalfoni/impact/docs/02_Understanding_The_Design.md

 # Understanding The Design

 Reacts responsibility is to compose dynamic user interfaces and doing so across the client and server boundary.
 The primitives of React for state are scoped to individual components and you rely on mechanisms like props passing and context providers to share that state.
 A common misconception about React is that their primitives can be used to manage state and related logic, but they are really more to synchronise state.
-It can become cumbersome to use Reacts primitives to manage and share state and logic across components in a performant way.
+It quite quickly becomes cumbersome to use Reacts primitives to manage and share state and logic across components in a performant way.
 Also expressing logic with the mental overhead of the reconciliation loop creates friction.

 **The first principle** of **Impact** is to scope state and logic to component trees, as opposed to local component scope or a global scope.

 **The second principle** of **Impact** is to allow developers to write state and logic without the mental and performance overhead of reconcilication, but still tie it to the lifecycle of component trees.

 **The third principle** of **Impact** is to minimze indirection when navigating and debugging code.
-In other words you should ideally always be a single click away from finding the origin of state and logic.
+In other words you should ideally always be a single intellisense click away from finding the origin of state and logic.

 ## The fundamental building block